VignoliniLab/PyLlama/docs/source/tutorials/beginners_tutorial.rst

 How to install packages that PyLlama needs
 -------------------------------------------

-StackMat uses functions that are implemented in common Python packages (for example, the cosine function comes with the package NumPy).
-To use StackMat, you need to install the following packages:
+PyLlama uses functions that are implemented in common Python packages (for example, the cosine function comes with the package NumPy).
+To use PyLlama, you need to install the following packages:

 - NumPy version 3.18.2
 - ScyPy version 1.2.1